jnavila/plotkicadsch/docs/index.md

  * the `.pro` file which is main project file, e.g, `myboard.pro`
  * the `.sch` files that represent the schematic sheets.
  * the `cache.lib` which is the local cache for all the components used in your schematic, e.g. `myboard-cache.lib`
- * the `cache.dcm` which is the additional cache for component informations, e.g. `myboard-cache.dcm`
+ * the `cache.dcm` which is the additional cache for component information, e.g. `myboard-cache.dcm`
  * the `rescue.lib`, e.g. `myboard-rescue.lib`, if present, which is a cache file of components which have been changed in the global libraries since the components was used in the schematics.
 This file is here to record the components that you didn't want to “upgrade” to the new global version.

 Of course, you can choose to put other files of your project, such as datasheets, simulation files, notes, documents.
 Don't forget that, unlike you used to do, now the upcoming versions of your board will be tagged by your version control system, so it is no use making one directory per revision of the board.